pliang279/lm-social-bias/README.md

 To estimate for bias association, we measure whether across the entire distribution of next tokens at time t are the same regardless of context (local bias) and whether the regard for the entire generated sentence is the same regardless of context (global bias).

 To estimate for context association, we measure whether the probabilities assigned for the ground truth word are both high regardless of context implying that the LM still assigns high probability to the correct next token by capturing context associations.

+## Limitations

+How might the score on your task be misleading, or fail to get at the underlying capability or limitation you are targeting?
+What related measurements are beyond the scope of your current task, but a promising area for future work?

 ## References